-o Delete other windows.

-w Switch to weekly view (7 days displayed together).

-d Switch to daily view (just one day displayed).

-D Toggle the inclusion of diary entries.
-See Section 8.3.3 [Calendar/Diary integration], page 33.

-Toggle the time grid on and off.
-See also the variables org-agenda-use-time-grid and org-agenda-time-grid.

-Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
-When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

-(right) Display the following org-agenda-ndays days.
+- o Delete other windows. - w Switch to weekly view (7 days displayed together). - d Switch to daily view (just one day displayed). - D Toggle the inclusion of diary entries.
+See Section 8.3.3 [Calendar/Diary integration], page 38. - g Toggle the time grid on and off.
+See also the variables org-agenda-use-time-grid and org-agenda-time-grid. - Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
+When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. - s Save all Org-mode buffers in the current Emacs session. - Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
-With prefix arg, go forward that many times org-agenda-ndays days.

-(left) Display the previous dates.
+With prefix arg, go forward that many times org-agenda-ndays days. - (left) Display the previous dates. - .

-.
 Goto today.